IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

       custom recipe to restore cluster-scope resources which are prerequisites for restoring your application projects domino-system, domino-platform and domino-compute)
+   3) From Fusion GUI: restore project "domino-operator"
-   3) From Fusion GUI: restore project "domino-system"
+   4) From Fusion GUI: restore project "domino-system"
-   4) From Fusion GUI: restore project "domino-platform"
+   5) From Fusion GUI: restore project "domino-platform"
-   5) From Fusion GUI: restore project "domino-compute", however do NOT restore the shared and blob PVCs: check the option to select PVCs to restore and exclude the Shared and Blob PVCs.
+   6) From Fusion GUI: restore project "domino-compute", however do NOT restore the domino-shared-store-domino-compute and domino-blob-store-domino-compute PVCs: check the option to select PVCs to restore and exclude the Shared and Blob PVCs.

       (The Blog and Shared PVCs must be created by the domino install script to point to the same PVs that the PVCs in the "domino-platform" project is using, otherwise you will have two independent versions of the blob and shared file systems in these two respective projects that will cause file-not-found issues between workspaces versus UI uploads)

+      To create the domino-shared-store-domino-compute PVC in domino-compute, copy the PV that the domino-shared-store in domino-platform is pointing to, give it a unique name and create it.
+Then copy the PVC and change the name to domino-shared-store-domino-compute and namespace to domino-compute and create it.

-   6) From OpenShift Console: label nodes accordingly for your environment to schedule compute and platform pods
+   7) From OpenShift Console: label nodes accordingly for your environment to schedule compute and platform pods

+   Validate if restore has generated valid certificates, if not run these additional steps:
-   7) From OpenShift Console: delete CertificateRequests for hephaestus\*-tls in domino-compute NS
+   8) From OpenShift Console: delete CertificateRequests for hephaestus\*-tls in domino-compute NS
-   8) From Linux shell: edit "fleetcommand-agent-install.sh" adding --sync flag to pod manifest:
-      The --sync flag on agent install will cause the Helm charts to resync:

-      python -m fleetcommand_agent run -f /app/install/domino.yml --sync

-      Then execute fleetcommand-agent-install.sh
    9) From Linux shell: restart Domino using restart script here (this will also delete your hephaestus TLS secrets which is why we had to clear previous reqs)